orxfun/orx-meta/docs/3_composition_idea.md

 So far, with the queue types we have achieved:

-* to define a statically-typed collection of heterogeneous types, or equivalently, to define ad-hoc structs,
+* to define a statically-typed collection of heterogeneous types, or equivalently, to define incremental ad-hoc structs; and
 * to create a generic type-safe builder that lets us build any queue or any struct.

 However, we are still far away from the main goal.

-The main goal, which is not discussed thus far, is to have a heterogeneous collection of elements with a shared behavior.
+The main goal is to have a heterogeneous collection of elements with a shared behavior.
 This collection must have a dynamic feel for ergonomics but must be statically typed for performance.

-If we go with the classical example, which is also used in the rust-book's [trait objects chapter](https://doc.rust-lang.org/book/ch18-02-trait-objects.html), we want a heterogeneous collection of things that we can draw, or that implements a trait `Draw`.
+If we go with the classical example, which is also used in the rust-book's [trait objects chapter](https://doc.rust-lang.org/book/ch18-02-trait-objects.html), we want a heterogeneous collection of things that we can draw, or that implement the trait `Draw`.

 The example goes as follows:

 * We have a `Draw` trait defined by the `fn draw(&self)` method.
-* A bunch of types implement this trait such as `Button` or `SelectBox`.
+* A bunch of components implement this trait such as `Button` or `SelectBox`.
 * Finally, we have a `Screen` which holds a heterogeneous collection of components implementing `Draw`.
 This allows the screen to draw all components.

 We will approach to this problem from a very different perspective than the one in the book.

 ## Defining Identity and Composition for Draw

-Let's define our `Screen` as a queue of heterogeneous types all of which implement `Draw`.
+Let's define our `Screen` as a queue of heterogeneous types, all of which implement `Draw`.

-The key idea of this approach is related to the question:

-> *what if we also require queue implementations to implement `Draw`?*
+***What if we also require queue implementations to implement `Draw`?***

 In other words, we require `StQueue: Draw`.
 Recall that we have two concrete queue implementations: `EmptyQueue` and non-empty `Queue`.